shine today

 USC Marshall School of Business

-I examine the intersection of organizational messaging (e.g., leadership's diversity rhetoric), employee identity (e.g., race, gender, political ideology, generational cohort), and workplace experiences (e.g., perceived discrimination, relative deprivation) in an effort to unpack the divergent consequences that emerge amongst employees from different backgrounds.
+I examine the intersection of organizational messaging (e.g., leadership's diversity rhetoric) and employee identity (e.g., race, gender, political ideology, generational cohort).
+Specifically, I investigate the divergent workplace outcomes and personal experiences (e.g., leadership opportunities, perceived discrimination, or perceived deservingness) that emerge amongst employees from different backgrounds.

 Research Interests